-Assets are then carried in the Balance Sheet using fair value, the amount determined by that what would be paid for the asset in its existing use (existing use value - EUV).

-Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of fair value.
+Assets are then carried in the Balance Sheet using fair value, the amount determined by that which would be paid for the asset in its existing use (existing use value - EUV) or where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of fair value.
+The assets within these financial statements are carried at depreciated replacement cost.